adamalbrecht/angular-starter-kit/README.md

 10. Open your browser to [http://localhost:9000](http://localhost:90000).
 11. This site is the default code and the documentation.
 I suggest checking out the sample code page, but then you just need to remove what you don't want and replace this content with your own.
 Have fun!

+## Demo

+You can see what the initial template looks like here: [Demo](http://adamalbrecht.github.io/angular-starter-kit/)

 ## To-Do

 1. Task to compile for production that minifies all the code and places in a "deploy" directory